xinhaol1/Socket-Programming/README.md

 # Socket-Programming
 This project generates a TCP connection and two UDP connections to mimic the behavior of a client requesting information from a main server, which then requests data from two back-end servers.
+To run:
-To run it, first use the command make all, then boot up serverA and serverB, then mainserver, lastly client.
+  first compile with command “make all”, then boot up serverA and serverB with command “make serverA” and “make serverB”, then boot up mainserver with command “make mainserver”, lastly boot up client with “make client”.
-At the client side, enter user id first, and then country/region name.
+  At the client terminal, enter user id first, and then country/region name.
+  Sample runs and results are presented in queries.txt

 The server will respond with the recommended friend in this country/region.
 Recommending rule:
   The server will recommend the user with the most common friend as client (user with the highest degree) in the same country/region.